 The upcoming story arc will be introducing a new upper moon demon, Daki (voiced by Miyuki Sawashiro), and will see the Flamboyant Hashira, Tengen, in action alongside Tanjiro, Zenitsu, Inosuke, and Nezuko.

 Both the Opening (Zankyosanka) as well as the Ending (Asa ga kuru) theme songs for this arc will be performed by Aimer.
-The final episode of the current Mugen Train arc will air on November 28.
+The final episode of the current Mugen Train arc is set to air on November 28.

 Demon Slayer: Mugen Train Arc is the retelling of the events of the Demon Slayer Kimetsu no Yaiba: Mugen Train movie featuring 70 new cuts and a never-before-seen anime original episode centered around The Flame Hashira, Rengoku.